nfandre/AWS-SAA-C02/README.md

   - Static IP address
   - No HTTP Header based
   - PrivateLink support (TCP, TLS)
-  - nodes routing: Targets can be EC2 instance or  IP addresses (can be outside a VPC a VPC - E.G. on-premises)
+  - nodes routing Target Group: Targets can be EC2 instance or  IP addresses (can be outside a VPC a VPC - E.G. on-premises)
     >  - NLB nodes can have elastic IPs in each subnet
     >  - a separete listener on a unique port is required for routing: example:8080
     >  - requests are routed based on IP protocol data